Density of PVC Material | A Comprehensive Guide

 From my experience, higher-density PVC shows superior resistance to chemicals and solvents than its lower-density counterparts.

-How PVC’s Density Affects its Performance?
+How does PVC’s Density Affect its Performance?

 The lower density of PVC makes it an ideal material for applications where lightweight yet robust materials are preferred.